indifferentengine/ModularPedalboard/README.md

 <img src="https://github.com/indifferentengine/ModularPedalboard/blob/main/STL/Components/Patchbay/PatchBay.gif" width="200">

-The powersupply mounting requires 8x M5 bolts and T-slot nuts, and only fits 4-rail boards.
+The powersupply mounting for T-rex Chameleon requires 8x M5 bolts and T-slot nuts, and only fits 4-rail boards.
 It must mount on the back 2 rails.

 Handles are printed in 2 parts for each handle, in a similar way to the upper-tier support.
 Print both sides of the handle, then sandwich them together and bolt to the top side of the board.
 The handles require 8x M5 bolts and T-slot nuts.
 These handles can only be used on 3 and 4 rail boards.